![]() deutsches Glossar |

 MASTER RETARDER

-The first retarder cars pass while running down
+The first retarder vehicles pass while running down

 a hump. (see also: GROUP